Keep your garden looking beautiful all summer long!

 Install a water butt in the garden

 The average roof collects 85,000 litres of rain a year, enough to fill a water butt 450 times, so help your garden and your wildlife by saving your water from the drain.
-If it's going to rain, transfer the water in your water butts to watering cans or buckets to save even more water.
+Water butts usually store about 200 litres of water.
+As well as being better for watering your plants, using rainwater in the garden reduces the amount of treated water you use.

 Use a watering can instead of a hose